- Fire Safety

 - Identify the hazardous material(s).

-- Contact the Safety and Environmental Health Office at 777-3341 to determine if you can safely clean and decontaminate the area, or if assistance is necessary.
+- Contact the Office of Safety at 701-777-3341 to determine if you can safely clean and decontaminate the area, or if assistance is necessary.
 This decision will be made based on the hazards and the personal protective equipment required (e.g., respiratory protection).

 First Aid Kits